StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

 {!includes/license-required-authentication.md!}

+{!includes/access-authentication.md!}

+## Procedure

+!!! info "Prerequisite"
+    Users must have an existing account in TheHive's local database to authenticate successfully.

 !!! warning "Login flow with multiple SAML providers"
     You can configure multiple SAML providers in TheHive.
 When a user attempts to log in, TheHive queries each provider sequentially, following the defined order.
 The process stops as soon as a provider grants authorization.

-{!includes/access-authentication.md!}

-## Procedure

 1. {!includes/platform-management-view-go-to.md!}